jim-easterbrook/Photini/src/doc/manual/image_selector.rst

 When you start the Photini editor it displays a GUI (graphical user interface) as shown below.
 The exact appearance will depend on your operating system and window manager preferences, but the same functional elements should be present.
+(The appearance can be altered by setting a different style, see the :ref:`configuration section <configuration-style>` for more detail.)

 .. image:: ../images/screenshot_01.png